CyxMouz/doc_api/README.md

 }
 }

-- Client-Side logic (angular / react/ ... ): Store the JWT token securely on the client side (usually in a local storage) for future authentication.

 2- Login

 - To log in, make a POST request to the /api/auth/login endpoint with the following JSON payload: